 User-friendly software means how easy to use is the software.
 Navigation is very important as it determines the person’s journey through moods while using the software.
-The user-friendliness of good software can be defined through the user interface the smooth flow of the software design.
+The user-friendliness of good software can be defined through the user interface and the smooth flow of the software design.

 If your software isn’t user-friendly, it can actually take more time to use the software than to pick up the phone or shoot out an email that accomplishes the same goal.
 So, users might totally bypass the system and do things the “old way”, rather than using that bright shiny system you paid so much money for.

 Here are certain criteria that make software user-friendly.

 1- Simple to Install

 This applies to everything from operating systems to browser plug-ins. installation is considered to be the first point of contact for the users.
 Hence it is essentially important that the installation process of software must be user-friendly in nature.
 If the installation procedure of software is not user-friendly, then the existing users of the software are going to be jaded the second time they begin using that software again.
 Whether it is an operating system or a single client user application, the installation procedure should be simpler as well as properly documented.
 The moment the installation procedure becomes complicated, users start opting out of that software and using something easier.

 If the graphical user interface of the software is not well thought of and properly executed, users will have to face issues in using that software.
 A well-designed graphic user interface can help in overcoming certain drawbacks of the software such as poor coding.